 - 1. Each volunteer must check in with the building administrator/designee before beginning an assignment.
 At that time, the volunteer will receive the appropriate identification badge and will complete the initial log-in for the assignment.
 Logs will be maintained at the attendance center/site and will show all segments of volunteer service. - 2.
-ALL volunteers must complete the Volunteer's Confidential Statement/Assurances form.
+ALL volunteers must complete the Volunteer's Confidential Statement/Assurances google form.
 The building administrator/designee will review each form.
 This includes volunteers for field trips.
-New forms must be completed each school year.
+New forms must be completed each school year. - 3.
+Guest speakers will be asked to complete a guest speaker agreement form.

-Parents are welcome to visit school.
-Please communicate with the teacher if you are interested in setting up a convenient time.
-Days just before holidays or conferences and those days at the beginning or end of the school year are not the most opportune days to visit.
-Schedules are often changed due to special projects, assemblies, etc. We discourage children (cousins, friends, etc. staying with students) from visiting.
+Parents are welcome to visit school and we encourage attendance at school events.
+Persons who wish to visit a classroom while school is in session must notify the principal or designee and obtain approval from the principal prior to the visit so appropriate arrangements can be made and so class disruption can be minimized.
+Teachers and other employees shall not take time from their duties to discuss matters with visitors except when deemed an emergency.
+We discourage children (cousins, friends, etc. staying with students) from visiting.
 If a situation should arise, please call the office with your request.
 The building administrator has the authority to deny entrance into the building for any visitor.